 As a landlord there are a number of legal obligations you MUST (and should) abide by.
 These are all necessary obligations; failing to comply with these could result in prosecution.

-Please note, regulations vary depending on the type of property.
-The regulations discussed in this article are for private residential properties in England and Wales that is Governed under the Housing Act (the official rule book), which may not necessarily apply to mixed use premises such as houses in multiple occupation (HMOs) where unrelated occupiers, who live independently from one another, share common areas of the same building.
+Please note, this article is for private residential properties in England and Wales that is Governed under the Housing Act (the official rule book), which may not necessarily apply to mixed use premises such as houses in multiple occupation (HMOs) where unrelated occupiers, who live independently from one another, share common areas of the same building.